 - Stuffed French Toast by Make It Dairy-Free

-Don’t rush the straining & chilling steps.
+Don't rush the straining & chilling steps.
 Pressing out all of the liquid takes time, but it results in a supremely luscious consistency.
-If you stop it too soon, you’ll end up with more of a creme fraiche consistency than a spreadable, cheesy one.
+If you stop it too soon, you'll end up with more of a creme fraiche consistency than a spreadable vegan cream cheese.

 💬 FAQs

 There sure is!
-While you can buy several brands at the store, I find that this from-scratch recipe yields the most convincing plant-based cream cheese around.
+While you can buy several vegan cream cheese brands in grocery stores, it can be tricky to find a plain vegan cream cheese that tastes great and is also suitable to use in recipes.
+I find that this from-scratch recipe yields the most convincing plant-based cream cheese around.

 Absolutely!
 While all of my cheesecakes that call for DF cream cheese are no-bake (like this tasty vegan banoffee cheesecake), feel free to use this just like you would regular cream cheese next time you need an impressive plant-based dessert. 🤓